-Outside of the music world, Heather has appeared in films, television, national commercials, voiceovers for Disney, professional theatrical productions (see acting page for credits) and wrote on music and entertainment for Los Angeles Times Media Group and The Orange County Register, telling the stories of some of world’s most-respected musicians.
-She currently works as a PR and Communications Manager at global musical instruments brand, Fender.
+Heather's work in the industry extends beyond music and theatre, including acting in film, television, national commercials and voiceovers for Disney.
+She also wrote on music and entertainment for Los Angeles Times Media Group and The Orange County Register, telling the stories of some of world’s most-respected musicians.

 For live performance dates and new music, follow Heather Youmans on Instagram @heatheryoumans or TikTok @heather_youmans Contact Heather for session work here, to book her for live performances, corporate events or other vocal projects, click here.